((AP Photo/Andrew Harnik)

 Arrest made in connection with Sacramento mass shooting

-SACRAMENTO, Calif.
-(AP) — Sacramento police arrested a man Monday connected to the shooting that killed six people and wounded a dozen others in the heart of California’s capital as multiple shooters fired more than 100 rapid-fire rounds and people ran for their lives.
+Sacramento police have announced an arrest connected to the shooting that killed six people and wounded a dozen others in the heart of California’s capital city as multiple shooters fired more than 100 rounds and people ran for their lives.

 Roger Stone Claims He’s Being ‘Censored’ on Trump’s Free-Speech App